Platform-OS/ci-repository-reserve-instance-url/README.md

 The process works as follows:

 - The first available instance that is not currently used by any other GitHub Action is taken and removed from the pool.
-- This prevents running 3 or 4 tests in parallel on the same instance, which would cause conflicts.
+- This prevents multiple projects from running their tests in parallel on the same instance, which would cause conflicts.
 - The instance is reserved for the duration of the tests, regardless of whether the tests fail or succeed.
 - Once the tests are done, the instance is given back to the pool.
 - Without this reserve and release mechanism, we would quickly run out of available instances, preventing new tests from running.